Salem Wine Co. Chardonnay

 Varietal/Blend: 100% Chardonnay

-Ageing: Aged one year in French oak 500L puncheons and then racked to tank where it naturally settles for clarification before bottling.
+Ageing: Aged in French oak 500L puncheons.
+After 6-12 months the wine is racked to tank where it naturally settles for clarification before bottling.

 Vineyard & Vine Age: Biodynamic.
 Hand harvested.
 This cuvée is predominantly sourced from the west-facing Block 9 at Seven Springs Vineyard.
 This gently sloped hillside is composed of iron-rich clay.